dutertetimes/dutertetimes.github.io/news/_posts/2016-11-14-NBI 80th Founding Anniversary.md

 My countrymen, remember that I entered the Presidency midterm.And so, I am now operating on a budget that was prepared the other year byPresident Aquino.

 Half of the budget is gone.
-Maybe, he did not realize the gravity of the situation because he simply did not know or never attemptedto know how, how much was the scale, the dimension of three million.
+Maybe, he did not realize the gravity of the situation because he simply did not know or never attempted to know how, how much was the scale, the dimension of three million.

-If they don't have the money, they kill, they rob; and when their— the study shows thatthe Mexican and joint force there, task force; that shabu, constant use of the chemical would shrink your brain.
+If they don't have the money, they kill, they rob; and when their— the study shows that the Mexican and joint force there, task force; that shabu, constant use of the chemical would shrink your brain.

-The neurosurgeon says that if the brain hasshrank, rehab is no longer viable.
-That is the problem today.It is continuing because even those guyswho are sworn to protectthe public interestand because it is really very easy money, almost all of them went to it.
+The neurosurgeon says that if the brain has shrank, rehab is no longer viable.
+That is the problem today.It is continuing because even those guys who are sworn to protect the public interest and because it is really very easy money, almost all of them went to it.

 Now, the portals of the national government has been opened to the creeping influence of drug.
 You must remember that Leila, si Lilia or whatever the name is, was the Secretary of Justice herself and she allowed the drug industry to take place.

 You, yourselves, you are the agents, some of these agents of this bureau testified against her.
 Most of them were credible and I don't know them actually.
 So there's no sense in saying that I have a part of it.
 You know that.
 But the only time when I visited NBI when I'm a guest speaker.

-But there was a day whichI would like to have come here, and you know, there are things whichI do not like butwe are in a crowd.
+But there was a day whichI would like to have come here, and you know, there are things whichI do not like but we are in a crowd.
 You have to do both, you have to do more, especially on digging records that would show laundered money.

 I'd like to address myself to the Central Bank guys, and the AMLA.
 Alam mo, I'd like to warn you, to avoid a confrontation between us, Central Bank people.

 You know when I was a candidate, there was a guy, a senator who's so stupid, torpe talaga siya, that I had 211 million bank deposit.
 And I was just curious, if I had that money, why did you not initiate an investigation.
 For I really have none.

-So you cannot tell the public because you are protectingsomebody, those who arereally into money laundering.
+So you cannot tell the public because you are protecting somebody, those who are really into money laundering.

-Mine case wassimply to us, tell the public how much is my worth in this world.
-And the Secretary of Justice now saysthat you are hard to deal with.
+Mine case was simply to us, tell the public how much is my worth in this world.
+And the Secretary of Justice now says that you are hard to deal with.
 You better go to the Secretary of Justice or I will go to you.

 I will call for you and you have to answer so many questions to me.
 You choose, either we cooperate in this government as a Republic to protect and preserve our people or do not make it hard for us, otherwise, I will make it hard for you.